jmclinn/mapdraw/README.md

 http://unidata.github.io/netcdf4-python/

-### Attribution and Acknowledgement

-The rgb2hex code used to create linear color gradients was taken from code written by Ben Southgate, available at https://github.com/bsouthga/blog/blob/master/app/posts/color-gradients-with-python.md.

-I have not received any express permission to use Ben's code, which I found originally on his site http://bsou.io as a public blog post.
-I was unable to find any license information about this code prior to implementing it into mapdraw.

 ### Usage

 This code has only been tested and run on Mac OSX and Linux systems with Python 2.76 - 2.79.
 It has been used to read data off of *.dat and *.nc files with data saved in the netCDF-4 format and containing the following necessary data: